 To do that, new processes and habits are needed.

 With ClickUp, you can use lots of features to improve your time management, like…

 Listing time management as one of your professional development goals may seem meta, but it actually will help you get more of your *real* work finished.

-Looking for some tips on how to reach your productivity goals?
-Check out some work-life tips that will increase your productivity.
+Looking for some tools to help reach your productivity goals?
+Check out some of the best chrome extensions for productivity!